“It has always been easy to hate and destroy. To build and to cherish is much more difficult.” – Queen Elizabeth The Second

 Based on my very brief conversation with him, this man believes his people hold full sovereignty over their ancestral lands.
 I dont know enough about this belief yet to fully or partially ascribe to it or fully reject it, but I feel strongly that, like any real problem, First Nations claims to sovereignty in Australia must be discussed and addressed with something that gives Australia’s original first Australians a better place but probably not fully independent soveriegnty over Australian lands.

-Police asked me to move on.
+The black-suited man asked me to move on.
 I asked if I was committing a crime.
 The reply was to move on.

 I stuck to my guns stating there were human rights issues.
 I believe in living in The Word which for me means discussing what needs to be discussed.
 I consider that to be both a right and a responsibility.